storj/storj/docs/blueprints/linux-setup.md

 ## Rationale

 ### storagenode service
-As stated earlier, systemD is the commonly used service manager.
+As stated earlier, systemd is the commonly used service manager.
 It is the default on raspbian, debian, ubuntu, redhat, archlinux.
-Hence, we should use systemD for building our storagenode service.
+Hence, we should use systemd for building our storagenode service.

 ### Installation
 #### Custom installer